May 21 – June 24

 If you are a returning /continuing student with a declared major, you should check in with your departmental advisor.
 If you are a new student, or undeclared, please contact the Academic Advisement Office located in the Wintergreen Building on Wintergreen Avenue.
 More information regarding the Academic Advisement Office and how to set up an appointment can be found on the Academic Advisement website or you can e-mail the Advisement Center at Advisement@southernct.edu.

 You will need a student ID card if you are taking classes at the Southern campus.
 Student IDs can be obtained, free of charge, from the University Card Office.
 You must provide proper identification (photo ID) to get a new card.
 The Card Office is located in the Wintergreen Building, Room 112.
 In order to obtain an ID card you must first get an ID number.
 For visiting students, to obtain this number, go to our Visiting Student page and fill out all of the required fields.

-If you are a visiting student, please e-mail Advisement@SouthernCT.edu to inquire about prerequisite equivalencies from other schools.
+If you are a visiting student, please e-mail Advisement@SouthernCT.edu to inquire about prerequisite equivalencies other schools.
 Academic Advisement will act as a liaison between you and the academic department to determine your eligibility for a summer course.
 This process may require you to send evidence of previously completed coursework at your institution.